-The flat section from y = 6 to 8 tally with the observation that the West is an outlier in Table 3 and Figure 3.
-It is well known in cross-country studies of corruption, where the West stands out as an extreme low corruption outlier.
+The flat section from y = 6 to 8 tallies with the observation that the West is an outlier in Table 3 and Figure 3.
+It is well known in cross-country studies of corruption, where the West stands out as a low corruption outlier.

-To obtain the deep changes in society cased by becoming a high income society it is not only important to be wealthy, but it is necessary to be wealthy for some time, such as half a century.
-One may speculate that the crony groups that give high political capitalism and corruption will only be broken when democracy and the associated goods of a free press and an independent legal system has been working for some time.
+To obtain the deep changes in society caused by becoming a high-income society it is not only important to be wealthy, but it is necessary to be wealthy for some time, such as half a century.
+One may speculate that the crony groups that give high political capitalism and corruption will only be broken when democracy and the associated goods of a free press and an independent legal system has been working for some time - the calculation in Table 4 suggests that 25 years are half the way.
+The long adjustments are also seen in Figures 4 and 5.